-General and administrative expenses include professional fees, costs associated with marketing, on-going SEC and public company costs, public relations, rent, salaries, share-based compensation and other expenses.
+General and administrative expenses include professional fees, costs associated with marketing, on-going SEC and public company costs, public relations, rent, salaries, share based compensation and other expenses.
 Prior to April 1, 2024, all salaries and benefits for the entire organization were reported in general and administrative expenses.
-After April 1, 2024, the date which we began commercial operation of the SSF, salaries and benefits for employees that are directly responsible for the operation of the SSF are reported in Small-scale facility operating costs.
-For the three months ended September 30, 2024, general and administrative expenses decreased \$1.2 million, or 21%, versus the comparable period in the prior fiscal year.
-The decrease was primarily due to (i) \$1.2 million of salaries and benefits for personnel responsible for the operation of the SSF, which are now reported as Small-scale facility operating costs, (ii) a reduction in professional and legal fees (\$0.4 million), (iii) a reduction on incentive compensation related costs (\$0.4 million), and (iv) a reduction in marketing related costs (\$0.1 million).
-These decreases were partially offset by an increase in share-based compensation costs, which was primarily the result of the acceleration of certain awards in accordance with an employee's severance agreement (\$0.8 million).
+After April 1, 2024, the date which we began operation of the SSF, salaries and benefits for employees that are directly responsible for the operation of the SSF are reported in Small-scale facility operating costs.
+For the three months ended December 31, 2024, general and administrative expenses decreased \$4.1 million, or 56%, versus the comparable period in the prior fiscal year.
+The decrease was primarily due to: (i) decreases in professional fees, primarily as a result of incurring incremental legal fees in the prior year leading up to the prior-year out-of-court restructuring transaction (\$2.4 million), (ii) a reduction of incentive compensation related costs, inclusive of share based compensation expense (\$0.8 million), (iii) a reduction in base compensation and employee benefits, resulting from the combined impact of (a) salaries and benefits for personnel responsible for the operation of the SSF now reported as Small-scale facility operating costs, and (b) a reduction in head count across the organization (for a combined impact of \$0.8 million), and (iv) a reduction in marketing related costs (\$0.1 million).